carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Material UI Colors](http://materialuicolors.co/) - Color Palette for Material Design.
 * [Microsoft Bot Framework Composer](https://github.com/Microsoft/BotFramework-Composer) - an open-source, visual authoring canvas for developers and multi-disciplinary teams to design and build conversational experiences with Language Understanding and QnA Maker, and a sophisticated composition of bot replies (Language Generation).
 * [Migrating to Python 3 with pleasure](https://github.com/arogozhnikov/python3_with_pleasure) - A short guide on features of Python 3 for data scientists.
+* [Mito](https://www.trymito.io/) - is a spreadsheet that helps you complete your Python analyses 10x faster.
+You edit the Mitosheet, and it generates Python code for you.
 * [MkDocs](https://www.mkdocs.org/) - a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 * [Moby Project](https://mobyproject.org/) - an open framework created by Docker to assemble specialized container systems without reinventing the wheel.
 * [Modernizr](https://modernizr.com/) - Modernizr tells you what HTML, CSS and JavaScript features the user’s browser has to offer.